-I train women ages 14 (a high-school kickboxing aficionado) to 85 (a two-time cancer survivor), and ALL of them, without exception, lift weights.
+When I was a personal trainer, I worked with women ages 14 (a high-school kickboxing aficionado) to 85 (a two-time cancer survivor), and ALL of them, without exception, lifted weights.
 The next time a girl tells you one of these three strength-training myths, be sure to set them straight.

 1. It Will Make You Bulky.

 While it is true that training on a muscular hypertrophy protocol (medium-high loads for 8-12 repetitions) will stimulate muscle growth, there are a couple caveats to this.
 First, when girls tell me they are afraid of looking “too bulky” from lifting weights, what they are really referring to is a high muscle volume in combination with a layer of body fat.
 Muscle tissue, as many of you know, can only grow or shrink: it cannot be “toned” or “lengthened” in the way that pilates marketing ads claim.
 Let’s say you have an average female body fat percentage of 25%.
 As you begin a weight lifting program, your muscles respond by growing in size and strength.
 But if your body composition—your BF%—stays the same as you build muscle, your muscles will appear much larger.
 But it is not the muscle itself giving a “bulky” appearance—it is the layer of fat OVER the muscle.
 To achieve what many women refer to as a “toned” or lean look, you should INCREASE your muscle mass and DECREASE your BF%.
 If you think avoiding the weight room will help you build the muscle that gives a lean, athletic shape to your body, think again.
 It is body fat that is the culprit when most people talk about “bulk”—NOT muscle.
 (To read more on this, check out my blog post on the misperception of bulkiness.)